kukuhtw/appdocs/README.md

 PHP MySQL

+## The Problem

+Documentation rarely stays current.

+Code changes every day.
+Documentation freezes in time.

+Developers focus on shipping features.
+Documentation becomes an afterthought.

+Common problems appear quickly.

+Documentation written once.
+Never updated again.

+Docs live outside the real codebase.
+Docs drift away from reality.

+Exporting documentation requires extra steps.
+Extra tools.
+Extra effort.
+Extra discipline.

+When AI tools are used, the problem grows.

+AI receives outdated context.
+AI guesses structure.
+AI hallucinates behavior.

+The real codebase stays invisible.

+## The Need

+Developers need documentation that follows code.

+No new workflow.
+No new editor.
+No risk to the repository.

+Documentation should grow quietly.
+Documentation should reflect real code.
+Documentation should be export ready anytime.

+## The Solution

+### appDocs

+appDocs is a lightweight documentation snapshot tool.

+It generates PDF documentation from your actual codebase.
+It never interferes with development.

+You keep coding in your IDE.
+Your repository stays untouched.

+appDocs quietly captures selected code snapshots.
+Those snapshots become structured documentation.

+Whenever needed, a clean PDF is ready.

 ## Overview

 App Content Manager is an internal documentation and code snapshot tool built with PHP and MySQL.
 It stores application source code in a database and generates print friendly documentation that can be exported as PDF.